 sf=(1.0, 1.0))

-faceALPHA = visual.PatchStim(myWin,pos=(-0.5,0),
+faceALPHA = visual.GratingStim(myWin, pos=(-0.5, 0),

-size=(0.5,0.5), sf=1.0, units="norm")
+units="norm")

-message = visual.TextStim(myWin,pos=(-0.95,-0.95),
+message = visual.TextStim(myWin, pos=(-0.95, -0.95),

-text='[Esc] to quit', rgb=1, alignHoriz='left', alignVert='bottom')
+text='[Esc] to quit', color=1,

 trialClock = core.Clock()